cables-gl/cables_docs/md/faq/patch_permissions/patch_permissions.md

 patch settings, create a secret link and send it to the person you want to have a look at the patch (convenient for sending previews to clients, for example).

-Any person with a secret link can view the patch on the patchpage, but not open it in the editor.
-Request to the patch can be requested though, it is then up to you to decide the level of access you want to grant (see below).
+Any person with a secret link can view the patch on the patch page, but not open it in the editor.
+Access to the patch can be requested though, it is then up to you to decide the level of access you want to grant (see below).

 ## Team Patch

-If you work in a larger group of people, or have a project that spans multiple patches, you can easily group them together by creating a team.
-Any patch associated with the team will allow the teammembers to see it on the patch page and in the editor.
+If you work in a larger group of people, or have a project that spans multiple patches, you can easily group them together by creating a [team](/teams).
+Any patch associated with the team will allow the team members to see it on the patch page and in the editor.

 Team members will also be able to request access (in that case "Full Access" (see below)) to a patch.
 It is up to the owner of the patch to grant access to patches.
-You, as the owner, will find new request for access on the invite page after clicking on the red bubble notification on your welcome page.
+You, as the owner, will find new request for access on the [invite page](/invites) after clicking on the red bubble notification on your welcome page.

 ## Read-Only